mglt/lecture-ipsec-iot/prez/ipsec-iot-slides.md

   * Independent of the infrastructure
 * Secures exchanges over the path provided by the infrastructure
   * **Secures Application session (HTTP) above UDP/TCP**
-* Usually relies on symetric cryptography with shared keys:
+* Usually relies on symmetric cryptography with shared keys:
   * Used to authenticate and encrypt the exchanges
   * No proof of origin
 ---